TheLazzoro/SimpleWebpackBabelForPlainJS/README.md

 If you have prepared Nginx for hosting this project, you can deploy it using the simple script 'deploy.sh' found in the root of the project
 *Make sure* to set the values for XXXX and DROPLET_URL first

-### Using Bootstrap that requires the Bootstrap JavaScrip
+### Using Bootstrap that requires the Bootstrap JavaScript
 To minimize the footprint made by this code, it does not include the JavaScript part of BootStrap.
 If you need it, follow these steps:

 - In the root of the project type: `npm install jquery popper.js`